tkn-tub/NN_molecular_communications/Section_III_D_autoencoders/README.md

 ## Usage

-This project runs directly from the file AEC_IIRChannelIdentification.ipynb.
+This project runs directly from the file  `AEC_IIRChannelIdentification.ipynb`.
 In the 'Configuration' section, all the necessary libraries are imported.
 In the 'Transmission parameters' section, parameters such as symbol duration, oversampling ratio, transmission power, and length are adjusted.
 Note that the current design supports only binary transmission.
 In the following sections, an ARX channel model is first trained based on the real channel model and then employed for training the AEC.
 The performance of the trained model is ultimately evaluated according to the calculated Bit Error Rate (BER) in the 'Calculate BER' section.
 It is worth mentioning that the AEC can be trained at a specific SNR value (for example, 40 dB) and then tested over the entire range of desired SNR values.

 ## Features